 Ludovico II Gonzaga commissioned the Basilica di Sant’Andrea in 1472.
-It sits on a site of an older church going back to 1046.
-Leon Battista Alberti was tasked with the current church’s design, rumoured to be the resting place of a vessel holding earth soaked by Christ’s blood.
+It sits on the site of an older church going back to 1046.
+Leon Battista Alberti was tasked with the current church’s design, rumoured to be the resting place of a vessel holding earth soaked in Christ’s blood.
 The vessel is hidden behind the altar and taken out during special religious events.

 The church has one central aisle and is free from pillars.
 It’s decorated with gilded ceilings, frescos and pained columns that look like carved stone.
 Here you’ll also find the tomb of Andrea Mantegna, the man responsible for the impressive artworks at Palazzo Ducale.

 Mantova is a lovely city and a perfect destination for architecture, history and culture lovers.
 It’s a place filled with wonderful treasures, waiting to be rediscovered by new generations.
 Due to its central location, Mantova is accessible from other larger cities and can be a great day trip idea.
 However, if you want to explore and enjoy the city a bit more, you might consider staying here for a few days.
 After all, there is enough here to keep you dazzled at every corner.

 As this is Italy, the food here is also something you should experience.
 For a taste of local flavours, try the bigoli con sardelle, a fresh pasta similar to spaghetti paired with anchovies or sardines, garlic and oil.
 You might also want to try the tortelli di zucca alla Mantovana, tortelli made of fresh egg pasta and filled with pumpkin, Parmesan cheese and nutmeg.
 The dish is often topped with oil or butter and sage.